 • Rules.
 Oregon's Community Right-to-Know and Protection Act and implementing regulations differ from the federal requirements.
 Compliance with Oregon's Community Right-to-Know reporting requirements, referred to as the Hazardous Substance Information Survey (HSIS) Program, is considered compliant with the following federal Emergency Planning and Community Right-to-Know Act (EPCRA) reporting requirements:

 —Safety data sheet (SDS) or chemical list reporting (EPCRA Section 311), and

 —Tier II chemical inventory reporting (EPCRA Section 312).

-Oregon follows the federal requirements Toxic Release Inventory (TRI) reporting (EPCRA Section 313) with unique state-specific reporting procedures.
+Oregon follows the federal requirements Toxics Release Inventory (TRI) reporting (EPCRA Section 313) with unique state-specific reporting procedures.
 To review federal TRI reporting requirements, see the national section COMMUNITY RIGHT TO KNOW.

 • Administration and enforcement.
-OSFM administers and enforces Oregon's community right-to-know program.
-The OEM coordinates hazardous materials planning requirements and ...
+The Office of the State Fire Marshal (OSFM) administers and enforces Oregon's community right-to-know program.
+The Oregon Emergency Management (OEM) coordinates hazardous materials planning ...